LEESANGTAK/takTools/bat/virtualDriveSetup/README.md

-These files are used to set up and remove a virtual drive.
+These files are used to set up or remove a virtual drive.
 Virtual drive is useful when use same file path for a project.

 # Install
 Copy the `virtualDriveSetup` folder to the your project directory that want to use as a drive.